anbrjohn/Misc/ShallowBach/README.md

 [One-hot track number, normalized delta time, relative pitch, boolean on/off]
 ```

-I scraped [this site](http://www.bachcentral.com/midiindexcomplete.html) for Bach midis, and for now only processed the ones with 4 instrument tracks.
+I scraped [this site](http://www.bachcentral.com/midiindexcomplete.html) for Bach midis, and for now only processed the ones with 4 instrument tracks (64 files).

 I used a NN with 100-node LSTM and 2 more hidden layers of 100-nodes each.